IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 ## 3. Usage

-Describe how to compile, package, and run your project here.

-To run our appliction is required Java 17.
+To run our application is required Java 17, since it's a maven project there is no need to have JavaFX installed as long as the project is run with the following commands.

 To build the project, run: